Cryst4L/FunK/README.md

 - the fixed point, signed, number format used, in Q representation (ex: Q8.8, Q2.6, ...)

 - the number of _retained bits_, that is to say the number of MSBs taken as is.
-A typical value would be the number of MSBs in the Q representation.
+A typical value would be the number of bits of the entire parts in the Q representation.
 The bigger it is, the larger are the ROMs, but the smaller is the multiplier.
 So you may wan't to play around with this value ;)